CougFan36/Loan_Credit_Evaluation/README.md

 # Loan Credit Evaluation
-The purpose of this repository was to practice ensemble and Resampling techniques to classify the loan status of potential borrowers as "high-ris", or "low-risk".
+The purpose of this repository was to practice ensemble and Resampling techniques to classify the loan status of potential borrowers as "high-risk", or "low-risk".

 We use Naive Random Oversampling, SMOTE oversampling, Cluster Centroid undersampling, and SMOTEEN combination sampling to make predictions on lending data.